 Additional resource has been created to provide more support to children and children in relation to their emotional needs.
 This has included Young Islington funding for additional counselling hours for Youth Counselling and Substance Misuse Service to support the increase of complex cases.
-In addition, CCG have funded a permanent SEMH/Targeted Youth Support Counselling post, a specialist SEMH counselling and Clinical triaging post and dedicated Youth Counsellor and Substance Misuse Worker in the Youth Justice Service.
+In addition, CCG have funded a permanent SEMH/Targeted Youth Support Counselling post, a specialist SEMH counselling and Clinical triaging post and dedicated Youth Counsellor and Substance Misuse Service.